PetroIvaniuk/llms-tools/README.md

 |[Copilot](https://copilot.microsoft.com/)|Microsoft||
 |[ChatGPT](https://chat.openai.com/)|OpenAI||

+- [Hermes 3](https://nousresearch.com/hermes3/) - the latest version in our Hermes series, available in 3 sizes, 8, 70, and 405B parameters
 - [SmolLM](https://huggingface.co/blog/smollm) - a family of state-of-the-art small models with 135M, 360M, and 1.7B parameters, trained on a new high-quality dataset, by Hugging Face
 - [SearchGPT](https://openai.com/index/searchgpt-prototype/) - a temporary prototype of new AI search features that give you fast and timely answers with clear and relevant sources
 - [InternLM 2.5](https://github.com/InternLM/InternLM) - outstanding reasoning capability, 1M context window, stronger tool use